Home » Bitcoin Trading Guide

 Swing trading requires less screen time and can be done on a part-time basis while keeping a 9 to 5 job or running a business.

 Trend tradingTrend trading – Also known as position trading, trend trading is a long-term approach.
-Position traders often buy at the start of a major trend and exit their position when the trend reverses.
+Position traders often buy at the start of a major trend and exit their positions when the trend reverses.
 This method also requires less screen time.
 Many consider it a form of investing.

 Other things you should know